zylai/faa-airmen-database-birthday/README.md

 ### Additional notes

+- There is a bug in the FAA's database where 01/01/1900 matches everyone
-- This same method could also be used to discover a pilot's certificate number since the FAA assigns certificate numbers incrementally
+- This same method could also be used to discover a pilot's certificate number since the FAA assigns certificate numbers incrementally, although much harder as there are 7 digits
-  - We're in the 4xxxxxx range as of 2020
+  - We're in the 4xxxxxx range beginning ~2017
   - Note that a certificate number is only generated once (typically after an airman's first approved 8710) and they're stuck with that number for life
     - For pilots that soloed before April 1, 2016, this is typically a sport or private pilot certificate
     - For pilots that soloed after April 1, 2016, this will always be a student pilot certificate